XPping/yolov3-faceDetect/README.md

 # Attention
 1. We load dataset information from ArgumentParser instead of coco.data.
 2. We change the label rectangle format from (centerx1, centerx2, width, height) to (top-left-x, top-left-y, bottom-right-x, bottom-right-y).
 Because we generally rect object using top-left and bottom-right as ccordinate.
 In dataloader.py, we will convert ccordinate to yolov3 needed format.

+# Result
+In FDDB val dataset, we can get compute average precision is 98%.
+But face detection doesn't work well.
+Maybe overfit used yolov3 for FDDB.

 # Reference code
 https://github.com/eriklindernoren/PyTorch-YOLOv3